{ Mario Zechner }

 Before starting this project, I actually dabbled in designing my own ESP32-S3 board.
 There are many great boards on the market, with those from Waveshare and Unexpected Maker being my favorite.
 But I wanted to learn how to design such a board, should I ever need something that's not available on the market.

 Turns out, I needed exactly that.
 None of the existing boards support charging NiMH batteries.
-They often don't have undervoltage protection built-in, but instead rely on your measuring the voltage via GPIO and then switching the ESP32-S3 into deep sleep.
+They often don't have undervoltage protection built-in, but instead rely on measuring the voltage via GPIO and then switching the ESP32-S3 into deep sleep.
 I wanted to avoid that.
-Some also don't like having both USB-C and a battery connected at the same time.
-A requirement for my device, as I don't want to unplug the batteries, just so I can connect a USB-C cable to flash new software or do some debugging.
+Some also don't work well with both USB-C and a battery connected simultaneously.
+A requirement for my device, as I don't want to unplug the batteries just to connect a USB-C cable for flashing new software or debugging.

 I went through a few iterations and eventually ended up with this:

-The board is meant as a jumping off point for all my project designs.
-As such, its features are not specific to this project, but rather things I've found useful in all my projects:
+The board serves as a foundation for all my project designs.
+Its features aren't specific to this project, but rather include capabilities I've found useful across all my projects:

 Here's the full schematic: